Lakeside and Local ScholarshipsWho can apply? Look for your class icon!S - SeniorsJ - JuniorsSo - Sophomores

 Kaylene Palaniuk Memorial Scholarship S

 The Kaylene Palaniuk Memorial Scholarship was established by her parents after Kaylene passed away in an automobile accident December 2009.
-The Scholarship has been set forth to provide a onetime scholarship annually to a deserving student graduating from Lakeside High School in Nine Mile Falls Washington and which will keep Kaylene and her accomplishments alive and memorialized with all present and future students who attend Lakeside High School.
+The Scholarship has been set forth to provide a onetime scholarship, annually, to a deserving student graduating from Lakeside High School in Nine Mile Falls Washington.
+This will keep Kaylene, and her accomplishments, alive and memorialized with all present and future students who attend Lakeside High School.

 - Three (limit one-page) essays on assigned question topics

 Taylor Galvin "Every Day Hero" Scholarship SLakeside High School is proud to offer a one-time scholarship in memory of Special Operations Aviator, U.S. Army, Taylor Galvin, LHS '02.
 Either one or two scholarships will be awarded and recipients will be notified at the LHS Academic Awards Night on May 29.In order to be considered for this scholarship, students must:

 - Demonstrate a history of community service and be a resident of Nine Mile Falls

 - Essay (500 words or less) on how you have worked to make a positive difference in your community